Lockhart River, Queensland: Early European history

 Lockhart River takes its name from the river located 14 km south of the community.
 The river was named by explorer Robert Logan Jack in January 1880, after a close friend, Hugh Lockhart.

 Non-Indigenous people first arrived in 1848, when the explorer Edmund Kennedy set up a base camp near the mouth of the Pascoe River at Weymouth Bay.
 Kennedy left eight men at the camp but by the time they were located by the supply ship, only two remained alive, the other six having died from disease and starvation.

-By the 1870s, fishermen with luggers looking for trepang, pearl shell and trochus were in the coastal areas.
+By the 1870s, fishermen with luggers looking for trepang, pearl shell, and trochus were in the coastal areas.
 Miners in search of tin and gold, along with timber cutters, were in the hills around Gordon Creek and the country inland around the Wenlock River.

 Lockhart River Mission (1924–1967)

-The Anglican Church established a mission at Orchid Point near the Lockhart River in 1924, at a location which had been a centre of a sandalwood trade.
-Aboriginal people came and were collected from parts of the Cape York Peninsula and placed at the Mission, known as the Lockhart River Mission, Old Lockhart River Mission or just Lockhart Mission.
-Six months later, the Mission was relocated to Bare Hill, south of Cape Direction.
+The Anglican Church established a mission at Orchid Point near the Lockhart River in 1924, at a location that had been a centre of a sandalwood trade.
+Aboriginal people came and were collected from parts of the Cape York Peninsula and placed at the mission, known as the Lockhart River Mission, Old Lockhart River Mission, or just Lockhart Mission.
+Six months later, the mission was relocated to Bare Hill, south of Cape Direction.
 In the 1930s, Lamalama people were forcibly relocated to the mission from the Port Stewart area, but they later returned.
 In 1939, many people who had earlier been removed from Coen to the mission, returned to the Coen area.